ari/moneyworks-cli/README.md

 Cognito Moneyworks with an available REST user enabled on a port of your choice.
 We have only tested this library with Moneyworks Server, but it may work with the standalone version.

 You'll need python 2.7 or above.
-It hasn't been tested with python 3.x.

 # Installing